SimonLdj/hypnolog-server/README.md

 ![alt text](/doc/images/screenshot_hypnolog-python-example.png "HypnoLog UI screenshot")

 ## How does it work
 Easy. *HypnoLog* sends the logged data/objects from your application as JSON HTTP requests to HypnoLog server.
 HypnoLog server sends it to the web browser.
 Web browser displays the data as you wish.
 You see your logged data - visualized and shining as you want.
-Read more about [Architecture](/doc/architecture.md).
+Read more in the full [Documentation](documentation).

-## Features:
-- Log from any language/technology/environment (all you need is HTTP support).
-- Customize and add your own visualization.
-It's a web application: use any existing tool or write your own.
-Read more about [Visualizers and Windows](/doc/visualizersAndWindows.md).

 ## Usage